 - ⇒ The Police will investigate the accident, and they will use their professional judgment in laying charges or finding fault if they have found sufficient evidence to support a conviction.
-Criminal court requires proof of guilt that is beyond a reasonable doubt (as opposed to the proof "on a balance of probabilities" standard in civil court). - ⇒ Therefore, you should not always expect that a charge would be laid.
-However, fault may be placed on the Police Report driver #1 is often considered by the officer to be the person most at fault.
+Criminal court requires proof of guilt that is beyond a reasonable doubt. - ⇒ Therefore, you should not always expect that a charge would be laid.
+However, fault should be placed on the Police Report driver #1 is often considered by the officer to be the person most at fault.
 The narrative portion of the Police Report will support that claim. - ⇒ [An example would be very icy roads causing a vehicle to slide into the rear of a stopped car.
-Although a charge could be laid (Unsafe Speed for Conditions), if conditions are so poor that all vehicles are sliding around then civil fault will be placed onto the driver, but criminal charges will not be laid as the prosecution would withdraw these criminal charges due to the conditions.] - ⇒ If both parties cannot agree on fault, then civil court is the appropriate place to handle this problem. - ⇒ If a conviction is obtained in criminal court, the victim can request restitution as part of sentencing if the guilty driver has no insurance. - ⇒ If the police consider you to be at fault, they may issue a summons or violation ticket to you.
+Although a charge could be laid (Unsafe Speed for Conditions), if conditions are so poor that all vehicles are sliding around then civil fault will be placed onto the driver, but criminal charges will not be laid as the prosecution would withdraw these criminal charges due to the conditions.] - ⇒ If both parties are equally at fault, or one feels the other is more so, then civil court is the appropriate place to handle this problem. - ⇒ If a conviction is obtained in criminal court, the victim can request restitution as part of sentencing if the guilty driver has no insurance. - ⇒ If the police consider you to be at fault, they may issue a summons or violation ticket to you.
 In this case you may wish to hire a lawyer to defend you consider contacting your local bicycle club or advocacy group, who may know of lawyers with experience in bicycling related issues. - ⇒ If you are convicted of a traffic offence, your operator's license will be tagged with demerit points since as a cyclist you are expected to obey the rules of the road just like a motor vehicle.
-This may also affect your insurance rates, because it still shows (to the insurance company) a lack of regard for traffic laws.
+This may also affect your insurance rates, because it still shows (to the insurance company) a lack of disregard for traffic law.
 The same charges and penalties exist for both car and bicycle on the roads, with some minor exceptions for each vehicle.